The 20 best under-eye concealers, according to celebrity makeup artists

 Tarte Double Duty Beauty Shape Tape Contour Concealer ($27; tartecosmetics.com)

 "It's easily applied with the applicator and patted into the skin where needed, and a little bit goes a long way," Menard says.
 "It is a liquid formula that dries without looking dewy or chalky; just a natural finish."
-She also uses this concealer for spot coverage on blemishes and will use a BeautyBlender to create a "sheered-out" foundation.
+She also uses this concealer for spot coverage on blemishes and will use a Beautyblender to create a "sheered-out" foundation.

 _______________________________________________________________________________

-e.l.f.
+E.l.f.
 16-Hour Camo Concealer ($6; target.com)

 This cult-favorite concealer is tiny enough to fit into any micro-size party bag, yet powerful enough to offer full coverage of anything from dark circles to pimples.
 With a doe-foot wand that makes application easy, it stays on for around 16 hours.